Spirit in the Sky: Original version by Norman Greenbaum

-"Spirit in the Sky" makes several religious references to Jesus, although Greenbaum himself is Jewish.
+"Spirit in the Sky" makes several religious references to Jesus, though Greenbaum himself is Jewish.
 In a 2006 interview with The New York Times, Greenbaum told a reporter he was inspired to write the song after watching Porter Wagoner singing a gospel song on TV.
 Greenbaum said: "I thought, 'Yeah, I could do that,' knowing nothing about gospel music, so I sat down and wrote my own gospel song.
 It came easy.
 I wrote the words in 15 minutes."
-The song is in the Key of A.
+Greenbaum had previously been a member of Dr. West's Medicine Show and Junk Band, a jug band that performed psychedelic music.
+When they split up, he won a solo contract with producer Erik Jacobsen for Reprise Records.
+Jacobsen had previously worked with the Lovin' Spoonful.

-Greenbaum had previously been a member of psychedelic jug band Dr. West's Medicine Show and Junk Band.
-When they split up he won a solo contract with producer Erik Jacobsen for Reprise Records.
-Jacobsen had previously worked with The Lovin' Spoonful and the song was included on Greenbaum's first solo album.
-The song's arrangement came together in the studio in San Francisco where lead guitarist Russell DaShiell, bass player Doug Killmer from the band Crowfoot and drummer Norman Mayell from the band Sopwith Camel worked with Greenbaum.
-According to The New York Times article, Greenbaum used a Fender Telecaster guitar with a fuzz box built into the body to generate the song's characteristic guitar sound.
+Greenbaum first arranged the song for an acoustic jug band; then he tried a folk version and then a Delta blues style, but none of these were satisfactory.
+Under Jacobsen's direction, the song started to gel at Coast Recorders studio on Bush Street in San Francisco, with Jacobsen's chosen session players Russell DaShiell on guitar, Doug Killmer from the band Crowfoot on bass, and drummer Norman Mayell from the band Sopwith Camel.
+Greenbaum used a Fender Telecaster guitar with a fuzz-tone circuit built into the body to generate the song's characteristic guitar sound.
+Jacobsen finally brought in the Stovall Sisters (Joyce, Lillian, and Netta) from Oakland to support the song with gospel hand percussion and vocal stylings, joined by additional singers.

-The resulting sound was an "oddly good and compelling" combination of gospel and hard rock music, with loud drums, distorted electric guitar, clapping hands, and tambourines.
-The production team brought in the Stovall Sisters, an Oakland-based gospel trio, to sing backing vocals.
+The resulting sound was an "oddly good and compelling" combination of boogie rock (of which genre the song is considered one of the first examples), blues, gospel and hard rock music, with loud drums, distorted electric guitar, clapping hands, and tambourines.
 Because of the song's length and lyrics, the record company was initially reluctant to issue it, but it was finally released as a single after two other singles from the album had poor sales.
-"Spirit in the Sky" became a worldwide hit, and was at the time the best-selling single ever for the Reprise label.
+"Spirit in the Sky" became a worldwide hit and was the best-selling single for the Reprise label.
+In his famous 1970 Lennon Remembers interview for Rolling Stone, John Lennon stated that he liked the song.
+Music historian Simon Reynolds has referred to the sound of "Spirit in the Sky" as "proto-glam".